 “Aki~?
 Can I feed Ti some hamburger too~~?”

 “Sure.
 Ah, Antoinette, eh... you know, I'm not looking in dating someone right now, so if you could pull back that tone you used just now--”

 Yup, Ti thought to himself as he sampled the hamburger he'd been offered.
 Changed a lot.

 ED: "Hummingbird" - Mana Ogawa

 ON THE NEXT EPISODE:

-Aki: “Next time on Pretty Cure Entwined Hearts: 'Our Fairies Are Gone?!'
+Aki: “Next time on Pretty Cure Entwined Hearts: Cafe-Commotion!
+A Recipe for Chaos!'
 Let love heal your heart!"